 Noma's head chef, Rene Redzepi, actually made a statement about receiving the award for the best restaurant in the world:

-Noma isn't a stranger in being in the top 10 for the list.
+"It's too (expletive deleted) crazy!
+Thank you for believing in us."Noma isn't a stranger in being in the top 10 for the list.
 Last year, they were the second best restaurant in the world.
 Back then, Redzepi and the rest of the staff made a committment just to work really hard.
 They've planned on making the upcoming year the best Noma has ever had.
 Becoming the best restaurant in the world was a surprise that none of them expected.

 The list, which is now in its 12th year, is primarily dominated by European venues, but there were prizes for restaurants around the world which also included Asia's first top 20 entry.
 Central, from Lima, Peru, was the biggest winner pertaining to progression.
 Last year, they were at the bare bottom of the barrel of best restaurants at #50.
 This year, they are at #15.
 For debuts, Gaggan from Bangkok, India, came in at #17.

 Below are the 50 best restaurants in the world, as listed by San Pellegrino World's 50 Best Restaurants, as shown on Fox.